jamieberrier/costume-closet/notes/notes.md

 - dancestudio#show
   - add total number of costumes by season
 - when assigning a costume for 2nd, 3rd, etc time...change condition to used
+- costumes
+  - display by season - already have current season (current_costumes)
+- change hair accessory from costume to costume_assignments

 # URLs
 ## REGISTRATION